orxfun/orx-parallel/docs/use_transformation.md

 We use a traveling salesperson problem to demonstrate a possible use of *use transformation* and its impact on memory efficiency.
 In the algorithm:

 * we create many random tours,
-* we locally optimized each of them (heavy computation part),
+* we locally optimize each of them (heavy computation part),
 * pick and return the the shortest one found.

 ### Initial approach, immutable design